mohitpai/journey-optimizer.en/help/using/configuration/dmarc-record-update.md

 keywords: subdomain, domain, mail, dmarc, record

 ---
-# Mandatory DMARC update {#dmarc-record-update}
+# Comply with new DMARC requirement {#dmarc-record-update}

 >[!CONTEXTUALHELP]
 >id="ajo_admin_dmarc_banner_link"
 >title="Learn more on mandatory DMARC update"
->abstract="As part of their enforcing industry best practices, Google and Yahoo will both be requiring that you have a **DMARC record** for any domain you use to send email to them, starting on **February 1st, 2024**. <br>Consequently, you must make sure that you have DMARC record set up for all the subdomains that you have delegated to Adobe in Journey Optimizer."
+>abstract="As part of their enforcing industry best practices, Google and Yahoo will both be requiring that you have a **DMARC record** for any domain you use to send email to them, starting on **February 1st, 2024**.<br>Consequently, you must make sure that you have DMARC record set up for all the subdomains that you have delegated to Adobe in Journey Optimizer."

 As part of their enforcing industry best practices, Google and Yahoo will both be requiring that you have a **DMARC record** for any domain you use to send email to them.
 This new requirement is starting on **February 1st, 2024**.